systematic-magic/aop/text.rst

 	| OR
 	|
-	| no more than 14 authors.
+	| less or equal to 14 authors.
 	|
-	| no more than 14 authors, Group Authorship
+	| less or equal to 14 authors, Group Authorship
 	|	(comma as a separator between author list and Group Authorship)
-	| no more than 14 authors; Group Authorship
+	| less or equal to 14 authors; Group Authorship
 	|	(semicolon as a separator between author list and Group Authorship)